restsql/restsql/README-FRAMEWORK-DEVELOPERS.md

 ## Website Deployment
 1. Save the docker images as tars, then compress them with gzip and copy them to the target host.
+2. There are non-public files that are shared with project leads.
+These need to be added to restsql-website:
+    * WebContent/usr/local/tomcat/webapps/restsql-sdk/google-xxx.html   (for google site verification)
+	* WebContent/usr/local/tomcat/conf/tomcat-users.xml   (tomcat admin user for protected areas)
 2. Build restsql-website (dist target).
 This creates two tar balls in restsql-webiste/obj:
     * system.tar (archive of all files in /system)
     * WebContent.tar (compressed archive of all modified and new files to be added to the service-sdk container)
     * deploy-WebContent.sh (to deploy the WebContent.tar)
 3. Copy these two target host.
 4. Shell into the host.
 Expand the system.tar as root or sudo from the root directory.
+Make sure the /root/docker files are executable to root.
 5. Load the images into the docker engine.
 6. Start the mysql container, then the service-sdk container using the /root/docker scripts.
 7. cd to the directory containing WebContent.tar and run deploy-WebContent.sh.
 This will docker cp the content into the running container and restart it.